janehjlee/janehjlee.github.io/index.md

 # Research

-I am interested in machine learning theory and optimization, particularly when theoretical insights can improve the design and use of machine learning algorithms.
+I am interested in machine learning theory and optimization, particularly when theoretical insights can improve the design and practical use of machine learning algorithms.

 ## Publications